monkeyDluffy6017/lua-resty-limit-traffic/lib/resty/limit/count.md

     Please note that this module does not prefix nor suffix the user key so it is the user's responsibility to ensure the key is unique in the `lua_shared_dict` shm zone).
 * `commit` is a boolean value.
 If set to `true`, the object will actually record the event in the shm zone backing the current object; otherwise it would just be a "dry run" (which is the default).

+* `cost` is the specified number that should be deducted when a new request arrives.

 The return values depend on the following cases: